stevenchen3/sbt-assembly-inside-docker/README.md

 that my code can work in Spark.
 However, I ran into the issue described above.

 Interestingly, when run `sbt assembly` on Linux or Mac OS bare meta machine, it works just fine.
-I have tested on the following bare meta envoriments:
+I have tested on the following bare meta environments:

 + Mac OS macOS Sierra
 + CentOS 7